vanbui24/flowty-sagemaker/README.md

 This example creates a custom image in Amazon SageMaker Studio using [Poetry](https://python-poetry.org/) to manage the Python dependencies.

+In the AWS Console
+ - create SageMaker Studio using Quick Start
+ - choose an IAM Role with s3 bucket access

 ### Creating the ECR repository
 Create the ECR repository.
 ```